vindolin/HomeBase14/README.md

 I experimented with various reactive state frameworks before settling on Riverpod for data-binding.

-I have developed a fondness for Flutter’s declarative methodology and the stability of the app it produces.
+I really like Flutter's declarative approach and the robustness of the resulting app.

 The project is currently a work in progress, and with the knowledge I’ve gained about Flutter/Dart and the libraries I’m utilizing, there are numerous aspects I would approach differently now.